liquity/bold/README.md

 No fix is deemed necessary, since:

 - Redemption arbitrage is competitive and profit margins are thin.
 Chunking redemptions incurs higher gas costs and eats into arb profits.
- Redemptions in Liquity v1 (with the same fee formula) have broadly functioned well, and proven effective in restoring the LUSD peg.
+- Redemptions in Liquity v1 (with the same fee formula) have broadly functioned well, and proven effective in restoring the LUSD peg.
-- The redemption fee gain and the redemption half-life are “best-guess” parameters anyway - there’s little reason to believe that even the intended fee scheme is absolutely optimal
+- The redemption fee spike gain and decay half-life are “best-guess” parameters anyway - there’s little reason to believe that even the intended fee scheme is absolutely optimal.

 ### Oracle failure and urgent redemptions with the frozen last good price

 When an oracle failure triggers a branch shutdown, the respective PriceFeed’s `fetchPrice` function returns the recorded `lastGoodPrice` price thereafter.
-Thus LST on that branch is then always using `lastGoodPrice`.
+Thus LST on that branch is then always priced using `lastGoodPrice`.

 During shutdown, the only operation that uses the LST price is urgent redemptions.